 Directors are elected by an affirmative vote of a majority of the votes cast (in person or by proxy) by shareholders at the Annual General Meeting.
-They are elected to serve for one-year terms (except in instances where a director is elected during a special meeting), ending after completion of the next succeeding Annual General Meeting.
+They are elected to serve for one-year terms (except in instances where a Director is elected during a special meeting), ending after completion of the next succeeding Annual General Meeting.
 If a Director resigns or otherwise terminates his or her directorship prior to the next Annual General Meeting, the Board may appoint an interim Director until the next Annual General Meeting.
 Any nominee for Director who does not receive an affirmative vote of a majority of votes cast (in person or by proxy) by shareholders at the Annual General Meeting is not elected to the Board.

 Each Director is required to tender their resignation from the Board at the Annual General Meeting following his or her 75th birthday.
 The Board may, in its discretion, waive this limit in special circumstances.
+As previously disclosed, David Yost has informed the Company of his intention to tender his resignation and will retire from the Board pursuant to this policy at the 2023 Annual General Meeting.
 The rotation of committee chairs and members is considered on an annual basis to ensure diversity of Board member experience and variety of perspectives across the committees, but there is no strict committee chair rotation policy.
 Any changes in committee chair or member assignments are made based on committee needs, Director interests, experience and availability, and applicable regulatory and legal considerations.
 Moreover, the value of rotation is weighed carefully against the benefit of committee continuity and experience.